What is Mega Camerupt as a Raid Boss?

 - Mega Gyarados

-- Build full Water team
+- Build a full Water-type team

-- Learn basic dodging
+- Learn basic dodge timing

 Advanced Strategy